[Achievement – the name given in heraldry to the full pictorial representation of a coat of arms.]

 and 4th quarters and his family arms in the 2nd and 3rd.

-I didn’t think was distinctive enough so followed another of the Order’s
+I didn’t think it was distinctive enough so followed another of the Order’s

-practices used for all its senior knights by placing the UN flag in the chief.
+practices used for all its senior knights by placing the arms of the Sovereign Military Order in the chief of thier shield and placed the UN flag in the chief of Dag's shield.

 The chief has also often been used in English heraldry to place special designs